forcedotcom/salesforcedx-vscode/contributing/publishing.md

 It's **crucial** that you publish the .vsix that you had before so that the SHA256 match.
 If you were to repackage, the SHA256 would be different.

-## Merging back from the release branch into develop and main
+## Merging Back From the Release Branch Into Develop and Main

 ### Prerequisite